pulumi/foundational-training/module-03-stacks-and-programs/exercises.md

     ```bash
     cd ../
     mkdir fargate-workloads
-    pulumi new typescript # or Python
+    pulumi new typescript # or python
     # Complete all the prompts
     ```